GinoLucianoRojo1993/Windows-Decrapifier-/README.md

 # How to Use:
 1. Download/clone this repo.
-2. Right Click on start button & open Powershell(Admin)
+2. Right Click on start button & open Powershell Admin.
 3. This step depends on where you have downloaded the script.
-We will assume that you have downloaded this scipt in downloads. cd .. cd C:\Users\<Your windows username>\Downloads\
+We will assume that you have downloaded this scipt in desktop, Enter These Commands: cd.. cd C:\Users\<Your windows username>\Desktop\
  cd .\Windows-Decrapifier-main\Windows-Decrapifier-main\

 4. Type the following commands :
   Set-ExecutionPolicy Unrestricted
   .\decrapify.ps1